 •The London Nº1, passion fruit, lemon and lime juice, white sugar, egg white, bergamot fruit, cinnamon and juniper.

-•Place all of the ingredients except the egg white into a blender.
+•Place all of the ingredients except the egg white in a blender.
 The egg white is added halfway through the process.
-Serve in a small highball glass or Riesling glass; more aromas can be appreciated in a Riesling glass than in any other type of glass.
+Serve in a small Highball glass or Riesling glass; more aromas can be sensed in a Riesling glass than in any other type of glass.

 •The London Nº1, bitter vermouth, Aperol and orange Angostura.

-•It is prepared in a mixing glass, served in a Cosmopolitan glass and decorated with a few juniper berries floating on top.
+•It is prepared in a mixing glass, served in a Cosmopolitan glass and decorated with juniper berries floating in the cup.

 •The London Nº1, dry French and Italian red vermouth, orange juice and red grapefruit juice.